DevAidanH/onboardingflow/README.md

 In addition all pages have access to the following `prices` - must contain two peices of information if used.
-'colors' - must contain one CupertinoDynamicColor and must be declared on all pages if used on one.
+'colors' - must contain one Color and must be declared on all pages if used on one.

 ## Additional information